Baqend/guide/src/index.md

 # Push Notifications

 Baqend provides the ability to send push notifications to end users devices.
 Before you can send a push notification you must first register the Device of the User.
-Registered devices can then later be used in baqend Code to send push notifications to.
+Registered devices can then later be used in Baqend Code to send push notifications to.

 <div class="note"><strong>Note:</strong> Currently Baqend supports IOS and Android devices, support for more platforms are planed. </div>